gcapes/git-course/_episodes/05-branching.md

 rather than in the master.

 ~~~
-$ git checkout -b paperWJohn
+$ git checkout -b simulations
 ~~~
 {: .language-bash}
 ~~~
-Switched to a new branch 'paperWJohn'
+Switched to a new branch 'simulations'
 ~~~
 {: .output}